firegloves/JavaModel-Converter/README.md

 # JavaModel-Converter
 An easy to use automation to generate transpiled code starting from Java Model objects

 Unlike other transpiling projects, this one is designed with the goal to be easy to use and to extend.
-For this reason no compiling tool neither external lib is used in this application.
+For this reason no compiling tool is used in this application.

 Only Java 8+ is required.
+All dependencies are bundled into the project.

 ### Launch options